SpicetechGmbH/Genericy-Getting-Started/Readme.md

 This setting should match the URL you use to access the Genericy container from your browser.
 Adjust the URL accordingly if your setup differs.

+### Important Note for SQLite Users

+If you are using SQLite as your database with Genericy, it is crucial to stop the Genericy service before making any changes to the SQLite database.
+SQLite locks the database file during write operations, which means that no changes can be made to the database while Genericy is running.
+To ensure data integrity and prevent potential data loss or corruption, please follow these steps:

+- If you started the Genericy service with the `-d` option (detached mode), stop the service by running `docker-compose down` in the terminal where your Genericy Docker container is running.
+- If you started the service without the `-d` option, simply press `Ctrl-C` in the terminal to stop the service.

+After stopping the service:
+1. Make the necessary changes to your SQLite database.
+2. Restart the Genericy service by running `docker-compose up` (add `-d` if you wish to run it in detached mode again).

+This procedure ensures that your database changes are safely applied, and Genericy can continue to operate smoothly with the updated database.

 ### Steps to Get Started
 1. Clone this repository.
 2. Configure the `application.properties` file with your database details.